-- Introduction For a typical measurement session, ensure the driver is loaded, the firmware is downloaded, and the card has been configured. - In this chapter This chapter covers the following sections of information. - Starting Data Capture Session - High Load Performance
+- Introduction For a typical measurement session, ensure the driver is loaded, the firmware has been downloaded, and the card has been configured. - In this chapter This chapter covers the following sections of information. - Starting Data Capture Session - High Load Performance